FraunhoferISST/diva-docs/docs/dev-docs/deployment/README.md

 docker push ghcr.io/fraunhoferisst/diva/web-client:19.0.0
 ```

-To learn how to manage and contenerize service with docker please refer to our detailed guide for
+To learn how to manage and containerize service with docker please refer to our detailed guide for
 [Container and images management](./docker.md#container-and-images-management)